2003 New England Patriots Game-by-Game Results

 The New England Patriots of the National Football League ended the 2003 season with a record of 14 wins and 2 losses, finishing first in the NFL's East Division of the American Football Conference.
 The team compiled a postseason mark of 3-0.

-The defense proved to be a force, as the Patriots conceded 238 points, the lowest total in the circuit.
+Defensively, the Patriots conceded 238 points, the lowest total in the circuit.
 New England netted 348 points.
 Tom Brady led the charge, throwing for 3,620 yards.
-Deion Branch caught 57 passes for 803 yards, while Kevin Faulk was targeted regularly, too.
+Deion Branch caught 57 passes for 803 yards, while Kevin Faulk contributed to the receiving game, too.

 Antowain Smith rushed for a team-best 642 yards, while Kevin Faulk also buoyed the ground attack.